Bill Tracker

 Removes certain restrictions on a person's eligibility to receive a permit to carry a weapon.

-Makes provision for family leave and medical leave insurance program.
+Creates a state-run paid family leave and medical leave insurance program.

 Requires a newspaper to comply with subscription cancellation requirements to be designated as a newspaper for the official publication of public notices.